zentrocdot/sd-webui-predefined_aspect_ratios/README.md

 # Extension for the AUTOMATIC1111 Web UI

-Extension for the [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui), which is adding buttons for the selection of predefined aspect ratios from within the web UI.
+<p align="justify">Extension for the [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui), which is adding buttons for the selection of predefined aspect ratios from within the web UI.</p>

 ## Preface

-The existing solutions [3,4,5] are to complex for my personal needs.
+<p align="justify">The existing solutions [3,4,5] are to complex for my personal needs.
 This is a version with just buttons of a predefined set of aspect ratios.
-They cover the most common aspect ratios used.
+They cover the most common aspect ratios used.</p>

 ## Selector Buttons for Predefined Aspect Ratios

-The base resolution is 512 pixel.
+<p align="justify">The base resolution is 512 pixel.
 This is the lowest values, which will be calculated.
-Minimal value of height or width is 512 pixel.
+Minimal value of height or width is 512 pixel.</p>

 Following aspect ratios are implemented: